 Given all those impressive qualities that Cyrus Mugo possessed during his years at Starehe, I have always wondered why he was never promoted further to be the school captain of Starehe - a leadership position that opened doors to getting accepted in such elite universities as Harvard, Yale and Stanford.
 Anyway, that's none of my business and I am happy for Cyrus Mugo that he is now a qualified doctor after he pursued a demanding five-year degree course in Medicine and Surgery at the University of Nairobi - the Harvard of East and Central Africa.

 I have narrated those details of Cyrus Mugo after remembering a question he loved asking in Sheng to inattentive volleyball team-mates while playing games.
 He would ask in a commanding tone, "Mbona unazubaa like a zombie?" - which loosely translates in English as, "Why are you idling like a zombie?"

 While I can't recall Cyrus Mugo ever directing that question at me when we served in the volleyball team together, I have found myself remembering the question again and again not only for its poetic alliteration but also for having found it pertinent to our day-to-day living.
 I mean that in life, just like in a volleyball match, we ought not to idle like zombies.
 Instead, we need to be active and alert lest we risk becoming poor, getting conned, falling sick, succumbing to accidents, having moral lapses or being taken advantage of by others.

 When I talk of idling, I am reminded of a time in 2007 when I visited Mr. Chris Walters, a helpful gentleman from England who was then volunteering as a Music teacher at Starehe Boys' Centre.
-As I settled on a seat in Mr. Walter's house, I saw a poster on the wall that said, "Don't just sit there; do something!"
+As I settled on a seat in Mr. Walter's house, I saw a hanging on the wall that said, "Don't just sit there; do something!"